Skip to content

 An agent was tasked with implementing a blog system with user authentication — 12 feature points, estimated 5 sessions needed.

 Quantitative comparison: rebuild time reduced ~78%, feature completion rate from 58% to 100%, hidden defect rate from 43% down to 8%.
+The craftsman is still amnesiac, but with the journal, each day starts from where yesterday stopped, not from zero.

 Key Takeaways